 For optimal sound, connect the projector to a Bluetooth speaker or a sound bar, either wirelessly or through an RCA or a minijack audio connection.
 Some projectors have rechargeable batteries that let you take them to a park or anywhere there’s no power.
 For all other models, use an extension cord rated for outdoor use and place it where people won’t trip over it.

-Here are some great projector and speaker options from Consumer Reports’ tests.
+Here are some great speaker options from Consumer Reports’ tests.

 There are a variety of grills that can help you turn out a perfect barbecue.
 Which type is best for you depends on how and what you like to cook.
 Here’s a look at the four types of grills we test at Consumer Reports.
 For each type we also highlight a top performer from our tests.